Jay-study-nildana/developerprofile/README.md

 1. Podcasting.
 You can listen to my daily life [podcast](https://stories.thechalakas.com/listen-to-podcast/).
 1. Podcasting.
 You can listen to my movies [podcast](https://sandkdesignstudio.in/jays-movie-podcast/).
-1. Photography Nature.
-You can see my photography on [Unsplash](https://unsplash.com/@jay_neeruhaaku).
+2. Podcasting.
+You can listen to my freelancing advice [podcast](https://freelancingstories.substack.com/podcast)
-1. Photography Fashion.
-You can see my fashion photography on [Behance](https://www.behance.net/vijayasimhabr)
 1. Digital Photorealism 3D Art.
 You can see my work on [ArtStation](https://www.artstation.com/jay_kalenildana).
 1. Daily Life Blog.
 [Read it here](https://medium.com/the-sanguine-tech-trainer).
 1. Coding and Technology Blog.
 [Read it here](https://medium.com/projectwt).